McGill-ECSE321-Fall2019/project-group-20/README.md

 git push heroku master

+The first stable version deployed to heroku as a SpringBoot application can be found on https://ecse321-group20-2020.herokuapp.com/

 ## Sprint 1 - Requirements, Domain Modeling, and Database Design
   - The domain model was made with UMLLab and can be found under the `UML` folder.
   - The use cases and requirements for the functional and non-functional requirements are in the `Requirements` folder.